PRECIOUS-Gold hits 2-month low on technical sales, Fed hike fears

 Analysts said the next focus for the market will be Fed Chair Janet Yellen's comments at the Jackson Hole central bankers' gathering on Friday.

-Spot palladium, which hit a 13-1/2 year high of $900 earlier this week before falling back, was up 1.4 percent at $874.90 an ounce.
-(Additional reporting by A. Ananthalakshmi in Singapore and Susan Thomas in London; Editing by Michael Urquhart, Jane Baird, Marguerita Choy and Nick Zieminski)
+Spot palladium, which hit a 13-1/2 year high of $900 earlier this week before falling back, was up 1.4 percent at $875.25 an ounce.
+(Additional reporting by A. Ananthalakshmi in Singapore and Susan Thomas in London; Editing by Michael Urquhart, Jane Baird and Marguerita Choy)

 * Dow up 0.05 pct, S&P 500 down 0.14 pct, Nasdaq down 0.08 pct (Updates to mid-afternoon, changes byline)